aseedb/synaptic_tomo_ms/manuscript.md

 The 4K mutant has a decreased energy barrier to membrane fusion and causes constitutively active exocytosis, whereas the 4E mutant shows a decreased exocytotic activity because of a higher energy barrier to membrane fusion.
 Both mutants had a significantly decreased proximal SV occupancy (Figure {@fig:vesicle_distribution}A).
 In the case of the 4K mutant, this was probably due to the high frequency of spontaneous exocytosis.
-On the other hand, the 4E mutant, because of its additive negative charges, tends to repel SVs from the PM (Figure {@fig:vesicle_distribution}C}, which can explain their decreased proximal occupancy.
+On the other hand, the 4E mutant, because of its additive negative charges, tends to repel SVs from the PM (Figure {@fig:vesicle_distribution}C), which can explain their decreased proximal occupancy.
 Over a narrow distance range, around 75 nm, SV occupancy of both mutants was significantly higher than that of the WT.
 Further away, SV occupancy was most significantly lower for the 4E mutants than for the WT.
 The 4K mutant followed the same trend but had a massive increase of SV occupancy between 500 and 600 nm, before falling again.